 Fast-forward to 2018…

-For reasons I won’t get into right now, I was in the market for a cheap x86 box.
+For reasons I won’t get into, I was in the market for a cheap x86 box.
 Browsing eBay for early Intel Mac Mini’s, I stumbled on this gem for $26 shipped to my door.

 The quick and dirty…